Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/docs/LANGUAGE_TRANSLATION.md

  - [ ] Create a new row in the spreadsheet for the new term
  - [ ] Make sure that there is a **unique** name in the `id` column, `formatted_like_this`
- - [ ] Make sure the term is also added to the correct place in the code, using either the `data-translation-id` attribute or the `translator.get('term_name')` method (see technical details below).
+ - [ ] Make sure the term is also added to the correct place in the code, using either the `data-translation-id` attribute (in markup) or the `get` method (js code).
+See technical details below for more on this.

 ### Adding a new language